halosm1th/PNCheckNewXMLs/README.md

 5. **Report**
    – At the end, writes a timestamped `XmlFrom YYYY-MM-DD(HH‑MM).txt` in your working directory listing every NewXMLEntries file that had no match.

+NB: Papyri.info is now protected from bot traffic by Anubis, which will prevent this program from querying that site's bibliography records.
 ---

 ## 🗂️ Folder Layout